duartepinto/basic-typing-benchmark-android/README.md

 * Number of times backspace keys was entered
 * Number of keystrokes
 * Number of characters
+* Input stream: Keeps track of all the changes made to input box.
+Separates each change with a paragraph.
+Example (when typing the word "_and_"):

+    ```
+        <- Blank
+    a
+    an
+    ans <- The 's' is a mistake and is going to be deleted
+    an
+    and <- Correct input!
+    ```
+* Input string: Contains all the input that was counted as submited by the user.
+Includes errors.
+    ```
+    ans <- Error!
+    and <- Correct input!
+    ```
+* Transcibed String: Constains the correct input for each input submitted by the user plus the next word to be analyzed.
+With skip on fail deactivated it will repeat the correct input if the user did not enter the input correctly.
+After the user submited input it will automatically add the next word to the string, even if the user has not submited anything.
+    * Without skip on fail
+    ```
+    and <- Because the user made a mistake this is going to be repeated.
+    and
+    banana <- Next word to be analyzed.
+    ```
+    * With skip on fail
+    ```
+    and
+    banana <- Next word to be analyzed.
+    ```

 __Entry Rates__
 * Words per minute (WPM)